 Mount Type: This is a strap-based holster that wraps itself around an object to secure it in place.
 It is ambidextrous and made for many models.

-Size: Comes with an adjustable 70-inch band to strap around mostly anything.
-This holster will fit pistols of many sizes ranging from a full frame S&W 1911 to a Springfield XDS.
+Size: Comes with an adjustable 70-inch band to strap around most anything.
+This holster will fit pistols of many sizes ranging from a full-frame S&W 1911 to a Springfield XDS.

 Material: Woven polyester.